 - Limited web space – you can only have so much space for your posts, images and videos as most free blogging platforms drastically limit the amount of web space you can use.

 Unfortunately migrating your blog can be very time-consuming and tricky.
-Instead, I’d recommend starting a self-hosted WordPress blog if you are serious about blogging.
+So, I’d recommend starting a self-hosted WordPress blog from the get-go if you are serious about blogging.

 Setting up a blog like Sabahan.com is actually pretty easy and cost less than you think.

-I’m going to teach you the exact steps to create your own blog next.
+I’m going to teach you the exact steps on how to start a WordPress blog.

 Sign Up With a Web Hosting and Install WordPress